ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification: Methodology

 We build upon the supervised contrastive learning framework presented in \cite{khosla2020supervised}.
-We perform explanation-driven data augmentation to encourage the model to consider the task-relevant features in its inference (decision-making) process.
-We also propose a new formulation of the loss function which allows the model to take into account negative examples which are not part of the set of anchors.
-This is done by leveraging misclassified explanation-driven augmented instances in the formation of negative pairs.
-In this way, by \emph{explicitly} providing spurious input features and contrasting with their related instances, the model becomes \emph{implicitly} aware of the internal mechanisms that mislead it to erroneous decisions.
-The model can then adapt its parameters accordingly.
-We follow a different training procedure than the one presented for the supervised contrastive learning (SCL) framework in \cite{khosla2020supervised}.
-In the SCL setup, the classifier $Clf(\cdot)$ is trained once the supervised contrastive training of the encoder $Enc(\cdot)$ is done.
+We perform explanation-driven data augmentation to encourage the model to consider the task-relevant features in its decision-making process.
+We also propose a new formulation of the loss function which allows the model to take into account negative examples which are not part of the set of anchors. \\

+\textbf{ExCon} As visualized in Figure \ref{fig:methodology}, for each input image, an explanation-driven augmented version is acquired by masking the pixels that have a Grad-CAM importance score less than the threshold 0.5.
+If the masked image is of high quality, i.e., if the masked image yields a correct prediction, then together with a randomly augmented version, they are adopted as the multi-viewed pair for the original image.
+If the masked image is of bad quality, i.e., if it yields an incorrect prediction, then only two randomly augmented versions will be used to form the multi-viewed pair.
+The set of augmentations in the case of ExCon is denoted as $\mathbf{I}_{ExCon}$ where $|\mathbf{I}_{ExCon}| = |\mathbf{I}_{SupCon}| = 2*n$.
+Since there are no extra images introduced in ExCon, it simply follows the supervised contrastive loss.\\

+\textbf{ExConB Loss} As visualized in Figure \ref{fig:methodology}, in the case where the masked image yields a correct prediction, the pipeline is identical to ExCon.
+In the case where the masked image yields an incorrect prediction, we want the model to become \emph{implicitly} aware of the internal mechanisms that mislead it to erroneous decisions.
+Hence we assign the masked image a background label and add two of it (in order to form a pair) to the batch.
+Given that background images originated from different images could possibly have different semantics, we don't use the background images as anchors such that they are neither matched nor contrasted with each other.
+As a result, the only role for the background images is negative examples to the anchors in the data batch.
+We denote the set of background masked images in the batch using $\mathbf{B}$.
+Therefore, $\mathbf{I}_{ExConB} = \mathbf{I}_{ExCon}\cup \mathbf{B}$

+However, this functionality cannot be built directly upon the supervised contrastive loss, since supervised contrastive loss will treat every example in the batch as an anchor.
+As a solution to mitigate this limitation, we use $\mathbf{I}_{ExCon}$ as the anchor set and $\mathbf{I}_{ExCon}\cup \mathbf{B}$ as the normalization set.
+Formally, we introduce the ExConB loss as follows: